Arkansas Immunization Rates

 Every year in the United States, many people get diseases that vaccines can prevent.
 Healthy People 2030 focuses on preventing infectious diseases by increasing vaccination rates.

-Infants and children need to get vaccinated to prevent diseases like hepatitis, measles, and pertussis (whooping cough).
-Though most children get recommended vaccines, some communities have low vaccination coverage that puts them at risk for outbreaks.
-Strategies to ensure more children get vaccinated — like requiring vaccination for children in school — are key to reducing rates of infectious diseases.
+Infants and children need to be vaccinated to prevent diseases such as hepatitis, measles, and pertussis (whooping cough).
+Though most children receive recommended vaccines, some communities have low vaccination coverage, putting them at risk of outbreaks.
+Approaches that support higher vaccination rates among children, such as school vaccination guidelines, are important for reducing the spread of infectious diseases.

-Adolescents also need vaccines.
-For example, adolescents need the HPV (human papillomavirus) vaccine to prevent cancers caused by the HPV virus.
-Teaching people about the importance of vaccines, sending vaccination reminders, and making it easier to get vaccines can help increase vaccination rates in adolescents and adults.
+Vaccination doesn’t stop in childhood—adolescents also need important protections.
+For example, the HPV (human papillomavirus) vaccine helps prevent several types of cancer.
+Increasing awareness, sending reminders, and making vaccines more accessible can improve vaccination rates among adolescents and adults.

 Vaccine Abbreviations: